Fast Distributed Inference Serving for Large Language Models: Introduction

 \section{Introduction}

 Advancements in large language models (LLMs) open new possibilities in a wide variety of areas and trigger a new generation of interactive AI applications.
 The most notable one is ChatGPT~\cite{chatgpt} that enables users to interact with an AI agent in a conversational way to solve tasks ranging from language translation to software engineering.
 The impressive capability of ChatGPT makes it one of the fastest growing applications in history~\cite{chatgptnews}.
-Many organizations follow the trend to release LLMs and ChatGPT-like applications, such as the New Bing from Microsoft~\cite{newbing}, Bard from Google~\cite{bard}, LLaMa from Meta~\cite{touvron2023llama}, Alpaca from Stanford~\cite{alpaca}, Dolly from Databricks~\cite{dolly}, Vicuna from UC Berkeley~\cite{vicuna2023}, etc.
+Many organizations follow the trend to release LLMs and ChatGPT-like applications, such as the New Bing from Microsoft~\cite{newbing}, Gemini from Google~\cite{gemini}, Claude-3~\cite{claude} from Anthropic, Qwen~\cite{qwen} from Alibaba, etc.

 Inference serving is critical to interactive AI applications based on LLMs.
-The interactive nature of these applications demand low job completion time (JCT) for LLM inference, in order to provide engaging user experience.
+In order to provide engaging user experience, the interactive nature of these applications demands low latency for LLM inference.
 For example, users expect their inputs to ChatGPT to be responded instantly.
-Yet, the size and complexity of LLMs put tremendous pressure on the inference serving infrastructure.
-Enterprises provision expensive clusters that consist of accelerators like GPUs and TPUs to process LLM inference jobs.
+Yet, the size and complexity of LLMs put tremendous pressure on the underlying inference serving infrastructure.
+Enterprises provision huge and expensive clusters that consist of accelerators like GPUs and TPUs to process LLM inference jobs.

 LLM inference has its own unique characteristics (\S\ref{sec:background}) that are different from other deep neural network (DNN) model inference like ResNet~\cite{he2016deep}.
 DNN inference jobs are typically deterministic and highly-predictable~\cite{gujarati2020serving}, i.e., the execution time of an inference job is mainly decided by the model and the hardware.
 For example, different input images have similar execution time on the same ResNet model on a given GPU.
 In contrast, LLM inference jobs have a special \emph{autoregressive} pattern.
 An LLM inference job contains multiple iterations.
 Each iteration generates one output token, and each output token is appended to the input to generate the next output token in the next iteration.
 The execution time depends on both the input length and the output length, the latter of which is not known \emph{a priori}.